 What is pelvic inflammatory disease?

-A 2017 study revealed a lifetime PID prevalence of 4.4 percent among sexually active women aged 18 to 44 within the United States.iv The observed risk was largely associated with sexual activity behaviors, such as increased numbers of sexual partners and previous history of an STI.
-These authors also observed that the lifetime prevalence of PID was variable depending on socioeconomic factors.v
+A 2017 study revealed that 4.4 percent of sexually active females aged 18 to 44 within the U.S. had PID at some point in life.iv Individuals with certain sexual activity behaviors, such as increased numbers of sexual partners and previous history of an STI, had a higher risk of PID.
+The authors also observed that the lifetime prevalence of PID was variable depending on socioeconomic factors.v

 What are the symptoms of pelvic inflammatory disease?

-Acute PID symptoms include the acute onset of lower abdomen pain, severe pain in the pelvic area, foul-smelling or otherwise unusual vaginal discharge, painful sexual intercourse (dyspareunia), and abnormal vaginal bleeding.
-On physical examination, women with acute PID may exhibit lower abdominal tenderness when the lower abdomen or uterus is palpated by the examiner, and/or pain with movement of the cervix during an internal vaginal examination.vi Internal assessment of the cervix and other pelvic organs is done using a technique called bimanual examination, in which the practitioner inserts two fingers into the patient's vagina and uses the other hand to press on the lower abdomen to palpate the upper reproductive tract organs to assess for masses or tenderness.
-Patients with acute PID may also present with chills and a high fever above 38 degrees C.vii
+Acute PID symptoms include the sudden onset of lower abdominal pain, severe pain in the pelvic area, foul-smelling or otherwise unusual vaginal discharge, painful sexual intercourse (called dyspareunia), and abnormal vaginal bleeding.
+Women with acute PID may feel lower abdominal tenderness and/or pain in the cervix during an internal vaginal examination.vi To check for symptoms of PID, a doctor may insert two fingers into the patient's vagina and use the other hand to press on the lower abdomen to feel for masses or tenderness.
+Patients with acute PID may also have chills and a high fever above 100.4 degrees F (38 degrees C).vii

-One severe complication of PID is the development of a tubo-ovarian abscess (TOA).
+PID patients with severe symptoms can sometimes develop a tubo-ovarian abscess (TOA).
 This area of inflammation includes a collection of pus, and it forms a mass that involves both the fallopian tube and ovary.
-TOA may be suspected when a patient has more severe symptoms, or when the mass is palpated during a physical exam in patients with PID.
-It is diagnosed either with pelvic ultrasound or computed tomography (CT) imaging of the pelvis.viii Patients with PID that involve a TOA should be hospitalized to begin intravenous antibiotic treatment with close monitoring for clinical improvement.
-A minimally invasive drain may be considered for larger TOAs or if the patient does not improve with intravenous antibiotics.ix
+A doctor can diagnose TOA with either pelvic ultrasound or computed tomography (CT) imaging of the pelvis.viii Patients with PID with a tubo-ovarian abscess should be hospitalized to begin intravenous antibiotic treatment.
+A doctor can also place a minimally invasive drain to help with larger abscesses or if the patient does not improve with intravenous antibiotics.ix

-Subclinical PID presents with minimal to no symptoms, even though there is active inflammation and infection within the upper reproductive tract.
-Subclinical PID can still result in adverse long-term consequences.x Because asymptomatic cases do not present for evaluation, PID is often only diagnosed in those cases when scar tissue is identified around the organs of the upper genital tract at the time of abdominal surgery.
+On the other side of the spectrum, some patients may experience minimal or no symptoms, even though they have active inflammation and infection within the upper reproductive tract.
+This scenario is called subclinical PID and it can still result in adverse long-term consequences.x Because females without symptoms may not see a doctor right away, subclinical PID is often only diagnosed in cases when a doctor finds scar tissue around a patients’ reproductive organs of the upper genital tract during abdominal surgery.

-Chronic PID refers to PID due to Mycobacterium tuberculosis or actinomyces species with symptoms lasting longer than 30 days at the time of presentation.xi Symptoms of chronic PID may include chronic pelvic pain, abnormal vaginal discharge, and pain with intercourse.
+Lastly, chronic PID refers to cases of PID caused by Mycobacterium tuberculosis or Actinomyces species with symptoms lasting longer than 30 days.xi Symptoms of chronic PID may include chronic pelvic pain, abnormal vaginal discharge, and pain with intercourse.

 What causes pelvic inflammatory disease?

-As noted previously, PID is most commonly caused by STIs, with most cases arising from chlamydia and gonorrhea, though other STIs such as Mycoplasma genitalum and Trichomonas vaginalis (bacterial and parasitic infections) can be the source of PID.xii
+PID is most commonly caused by STIs, with most cases arising from chlamydia and gonorrhea, though other STIs such as Mycoplasma genitalium and Trichomonas vaginalis (bacterial and parasitic infections) can be the source of PID.xii

 PID caused by gonorrhea tends to be more severe than PID caused by chlamydia.
-A study of 4 819 patients with PID found that patients with gonorrhea had an 85 percent chance of hospitalization, while for patients with chlamydia that number was 43 percent.
+A study of 4,819 patients with PID found that patients with gonorrhea had an 85 percent chance of hospitalization, while patients with chlamydia had a 43 percent chance of hospitalization.
 Patients testing positive for both chlamydia and gonorrhea had an 87 percent chance of hospitalization.xiii

-Multiple factors put patients at an increased risk for PID, including:xvi
+Multiple factors put patients at an increased risk for PID:xvi

-• Sexual behaviours that increase the risk of STIs, including having unprotected sex, multiple sex partners, a new sexual partner within three months, a personal history of an STI, or a partner with a history of an STI.
+- Sexual behaviors that increase the risk of STIs, including having unprotected sex, multiple sex partners, a new sexual partner within three months, a personal history of an STI, or a sex partner with a history of an STI.

-• Procedures that involve placing an instrument through the cervix and into the uterine cavity, including a dilation and curettage, hysteroscopy, hysterosalpingography, or insertion of an intrauterine device (IUD).
+- Medical procedures that involve placing an instrument through the cervix and into the uterine cavity, including a dilation and curettage (performed following a miscarriage or to terminate a pregnancy), hysteroscopy or hysterosalpingography (diagnostic tests often performed for infertility), or insertion of an intrauterine device (IUD) for birth control.
 The use of sterile instruments significantly decreases the risk of infection following these procedures.

-While these factors increase the risk of PID, that does not mean that STI infections, or infections after procedures, will always lead to PID.
+While these factors increase the risk of PID, that does not mean that STI infections or infections after medical procedures will always lead to PID.

 How is pelvic inflammatory disease diagnosed?